Prenatal care in the United States: Negative influences

 Attitudes influence the decisions to accept or not accept specific prenatal care recommendations based on their knowledge gained from personal experiences and outside information from social networks.
 One reason women do not follow doctors' advice is due to the perception that the information given is false.
-Women often hear and experience situations in which health professions were wrong.
+Women often hear and experience situations in which health professionals were wrong.
 Subsequent recommendations were then weighted to determine truth evaluability.
-Many women who are distrustful of biomedicine will decline certain prenatal tests, citing their own bodily knowledge as more trustworthy than their doctor's high-tech interpretations.
-Some minority women may opt to avoid the distress and discomfort of the medical care and refuse prenatal care entirely.
+Many women who are distrustful of biomedicine will decline certain prenatal tests, citing their bodily knowledge as more trustworthy than their doctor's high-tech interpretations.
+Some minority women may opt to avoid the distress and discomfort of medical care and refuse prenatal care entirely.

 Having already borne healthy children increases the probability that mothers will not follow clinical recommendations, attributing positive prenatal situations to their past experiences.
-Personal health could be self-defined with the recognition of their own symptoms and determining if they need to seek treatment of medical professionals.
+Personal health could be self-defined with the recognition of their symptoms and determining if one needs to seek treatment from medical professionals.

 Some mothers are quite uncomfortable with this lack of clearly communicated information and are consequently hesitant to pursue prenatal testing and counseling that health professionals would consider to recommend.

 Disparities in accessibility

 Although attitudes towards prenatal care can be assessed similarly between different socioeconomic backgrounds, there still exists a discrepancy between prenatal care services and knowledge about available prenatal care resources throughout the nation.
-Analysis of trends depicting the use of prenatal care services constantly show the problem of underutilization, especially in disadvantaged populations within the United States.
-This discrepancy of the degree to which disadvantaged and advantaged populations use prenatal care service can be explain by social factors such as the limited availability of providers, inefficiency, poor organized health care delivery systems, and inadequate insurance coverage.
+Analysis of trends depicting the use of prenatal care services constantly shows the problem of underutilization, especially in disadvantaged populations within the United States.
+This discrepancy in the degree to which disadvantaged and advantaged populations use prenatal care services can be explained by social factors such as the limited availability of providers, inefficiency, poorly organized health care delivery systems, and inadequate insurance coverage.
 Rates of mothers accessing prenatal care late or no prenatal have decreased; although, since 2003, rates have plateaued.

 Low-socioeconomic areas

 Populations in urban inner-city settings have an increased risk of substandard prenatal care.
-Low-socioeconomic areas experience higher rates of neonatal mortality, caused in large part by low-birth weights, than do women of higher income.
+Low-socioeconomic areas experience higher rates of neonatal mortality, caused in large part by low birth weights, than do women of higher income.
 This statistic has the chance to decrease with an increase in the number of women entering prenatal care programs.
 It is more likely that women of higher incomes seek prenatal care in comparison to lower income women.
 Blacks, Hispanics, single women, women with lower levels of education (less than 12 years), teenagers under 18, women over 40, women with three or more previous births, and women with fewer socioeconomic resources have a significantly lower opportunity for satisfactory health care services.